-Other Taxes increased by \$2 million to \$104 million in 2015 from \$102 million in 2014.
-The increase was primarily due to higher utility taxes that are collected and passed through by Power Delivery (substantially offset by a corresponding increase in Regulated T & D Electric Revenue).
+Other Taxes increased by \$5 million to \$114 million in 2015 from \$109 million in 2014.
+The increase was primarily due to higher property taxes.

 Deferred Electric Service Costs

 Deferred Electric Service Costs, which relate only to ACE, represent (i) the over or under recovery of electricity costs incurred by ACE to fulfill its Default Electricity Supply obligation and (ii) the over or under recovery of costs incurred by ACE related to the New Jersey Societal Benefit Program (a statewide public interest program that is intended to benefit low income customers and address other public policy goals).
 The cost of electricity purchased is reported under Fuel and Purchased Energy expense and the corresponding revenue is reported under Default Electricity Supply Revenue.
 The costs of the New Jersey Societal Benefit Program are reported under Other Operation and Maintenance expense and the corresponding revenue is reported under Regulated T&D Electric Revenue.